sphllzulu/shopify/README.md

-Open your browser and navigate to `https://shopping-list-five-ashy.vercel.app/ to view and use the application.
+Open your browser and navigate to https://shopify-1-h4k2.onrender.com to view and use the application.

-Disclaimer, the server has to be running locally to be able to use the app

 ## Usage